com-480-data-visualization/com-480-naruto/README.md

 ## Milestone 2 (18th April, 5pm)

-### Website MVP
+### Website MVP Link

 ### Project Overview

 Our project consists of **4 core visualizations**, each of which can be developed simultaneously by the team members.
-Below we describe each visualization along with the necessary tools and additional ideas.
+Below we list each visualization along with the necessary tools and additional ideas.

 ---